Very few things in life are more valuable than our precious time. So we best not waste any on tedious chores like blow-drying.

-have been debating whether or not this Revlon One-step hair dryer and styler is for you?
-Are you ready to pitch your old regular hair dryer?
+Have you been debating whether or not this Revlon One-step hair dryer and styler is for you?
+Do you want to say goodbye to your old hair dryer?

 Before you do anything crazy, I want to help you make an informed decision.

-In this post, we are going to talk about what you can realistically expect from the Revlon one step hair dryer.
-What type of hair it’s most useful for.
-As well how to make the most of the heat settings.
+In this post, we are going to talk about what you can realistically expect from the Revlon one-step hair dryer.
+For what type of hair it’s most useful.
+We will also answer how to make the most of the heat settings.

 What is the Revlon one-step dryer and volumizer?

 First things first, the word ”hair dryer” is deceptive.
-This is, in reality a hot air brush.
+The Revlon one-step, in reality, is a hot air brush.

-Revlon has produced 3 different styles of hot air brushes. (one-step dryers) I love my hot air brush; it's a lifesaver.
-However, you need to know what it can actually do.
-How, to use it, and how to get the most from it.
+Revlon has produced 3 different styles of hot air brushes. (one-step dryers) I love my hot air brush; it’s a lifesaver.
+However, you need to know what you can do with it and how to get the most from it.

-Ideally, you should only use the Revlon one-step dryer on damp hair.
+Realistically, the Revlon one-step dryer should only be used on damp hair.
 You’ll want to towel dry before you start.
-The best and fastest way to do this,is with a microfiber towel.
-You don't want to roughly dry the hair with the towel; it's better to wrap up your hair like a movie star for a few minutes while you ready yourself.
+However, don’t dry your hair vigorously with the towel; it’s better to wrap up your hair like a movie star for a few minutes while you ready yourself.

 The hair is at its most fragile state when it’s wet.
 So you need to treat your hair gently while wet.
 Also, it’s best to brush and detangle your hair before you even shower, so that you will not be doing this with your Revlon one step dyer.

-Helen of Troy manufactures REVLON One Step Volumizer Hot Air Brush, and all of Revlon Hair Tools
+Helen of Troy manufactures all of Revlon Hair Tools

 Features of the Revlon one-step dryer and volumizer

-Does it dry faster than a regular blow dryer?
+Can the Revlon one-step dry faster than a conventional blow dryer?

 Unfortunately, some people have commented on how they started off satisfied with their dryer only later to realize that hair had been damaged after only a few months of use.

-So the Revlon one-step dryer is more powerful than a traditional 500 watt hot air brush.
-Do watts matter?
-Read our article: 16 Best Fine Hair Blow Dryers for more information.
+The Revlon one-step dryer and styler is more potent than a traditional hot air brush.
+For an in-depth explanation of why watts matter, consult: 16 Best Fine Hair Blow Dryers.

-Let me illustrate the unique oval shape, the round brush pictured below is 2”.
-The larger the round brush the less curl pattern you will get.
+The unique oval-shaped styler is larger than a 2” standard round brush.
+The larger size straightens and adds volume to your hair instead of curl.
 As its name suggests it’s for giving you lift at the scalp (volume) and a slight bend to the rest of the hair.
-If you are looking for something that will give more curl pattern.
-You may prefer to try round hot air brush
+If you are looking for a hair tool that gives more waves, you may prefer to try a traditional round hot air brush.

 Just as different brushes give you different results.
-The same Is true with hot air brushes.
+The same is valid with hot air brushes.

-As warning on over brushing.
-Brushing causes friction on hair, leading to cuticle damage and breakage, which makes hair lusterless and frizzy.
-Brush your hair minimally (only to detangle or style) -CNN
+Over-brushing Is terrible for your hair, the friction it causes leads to cuticle damage and breakage, which makes hair dull and frizzy.
+Brush your hair minimally (only to detangle or style) –CNN

 How to use the heat settings